UEFA Euro 2016 final

-The UEFA Euro 2016 final was the final match of UEFA Euro 2016, the fifteenth edition of the European Championship, UEFA's quadrennial competition for national football teams.
+The UEFA Euro 2016 final was the final match of UEFA Euro 2016, the fifteenth edition of the European Championship, UEFA's quadrennial competition for national association football teams.
 The match was played at the Stade de France in Paris, France, on 10 July 2016, and was contested between Portugal and hosts France.

 The 24-team tournament began with a group stage, from which 16 teams qualified for the knockout stage.
 En route to the final, Portugal finished third in Group F, with draws against Iceland, Austria and Hungary.
 Portugal then defeated Croatia in the last 16, Poland in the quarter-finals after a penalty shoot-out, and progressed to the final after beating Wales 2–0 in the semi-finals.
 Meanwhile, France finished as winners of Group A, beating Romania and Albania before drawing with Switzerland.
 In the knockout stage, France defeated the Republic of Ireland in the last 16, Iceland in the quarter-finals, and progressed to the final after beating Germany 2–0 in the semi-finals.

 The final took place in front of 75,868 spectators, and was refereed by English official Mark Clattenburg.
 Following a goalless 90 minutes which saw Portugal captain Cristiano Ronaldo depart the match through injury, Portugal then took the lead in the 108th minute through substitute Eder, after his low shot from 25 yd beat France goalkeeper Hugo Lloris.
 This would prove to be the contest's only goal, as Portugal won 1–0 to claim their first major tournament title.

 In winning the final, Portugal became the tenth different nation to win the European Championship, twelve years after losing their first final, at home in the 2004 tournament.
-France became the second host team to lose the final, after Portugal, and suffered their first defeat at a major tournament hosted in the country since the 1960 European Nations' Cup third place play-off against Czechoslovakia.
+France became the second host team to lose the final, after Portugal, and suffered their first defeat at a major tournament hosted in the country since the 1960 European Nations' Cup third-place play-off against Czechoslovakia.
 This was the fifth European Championship final to end in a draw after 90 minutes of play, and the second whose winners were decided by extra time, after the inaugural final in 1960.
 As the winners, Portugal gained entry into their first FIFA Confederations Cup, which was played in Russia in 2017.